Guidelines and policies

 - Whilst SHW allows a flexible approach to bringing dogs to campus, it is important that staff are aware of the circumstances in which this is permitted.

-- Visitors to rooms where dogs are present should be advised in advance and asked if they would prefer that the dog be removed.
+- Visitors to rooms or areas where dogs are present should be advised in advance and asked if they would prefer that the dog be removed.
 The dog owner should be willing to remove the dog temporarily from the shared space whenever requested.

 - The dog owner is responsible for: any damage to furnishings or fabric of the room caused by the animal kept there; keeping the spaces used to accommodate dogs clean (i.e removing dog hair on a regular basis) – this is NOT a cleaner’s responsibility; responsible for clearing any dog waste from outdoor areas.